werediver/moka-machine/log/README.md

 For a proof-of-concept prototype I've got an off-the-shelf resonant driver from AliExpress ([lot](https://www.aliexpress.com/item/33010919113.html)).

-Below are the oscillograms of the gate and drain voltages of the power MOSFETs of the driver with no load (no big difference under load).
+Below are the oscillograms of the gate and drain voltages of the power MOSFETs of the driver with no load (no big difference under load) with 12 V supply.

 <p width="100%">
 <img width="49%" alt="Resonant driver gate voltages" src="images/001%20Resonant driver%20gate%20voltage.png">